CourtSC/Search-Tools/README.md

 Installation:

-1: Install newest version of python from https://www.python.org/
+1: Install newest version of python from https://www.python.org/.
+Make sure to check the box to add Python to the PATH variable.

 2: Download this repository and unpack it to the root of your C:\ drive.